 The Directors recognise the importance of wider stakeholders in delivering their strategy and achieving sustainability within the business.
-The main stakeholders in the company are considered to be the employees, young people in our care and our Local Authority Partners.
+The main stakeholders in the company are considered to be children and young people, our colleagues, and our Local Authority Partners.

 Reputation for high standards of business conduct